 BLOG

 Welcome to our blog.
 Tenants' Union staff and occasional guests offer commentary and analysis of our renting system.
 We hope to inform, educate and debate the legal, political and cultural aspects of this renting life.
 For an official quote for media use, or questions regarding our research, policy or publications please contact us.
-For more articles see the Brown Couch archive, the Clearing House, and news.
+For more articles see news, reports and the Brown Couch archive.
 For factsheets see tenancy info.

 The insecurity and uncertainty of renting: 'A constant exercise in weighing up options.'